vkargov/funkeys/ReadMe.txt

 ========================================================================

 Currently: makes Enter function as the Control key if another key is pressed together with it.
 That's it.
-Doesn't work with some games that capture input directly, and has a complicated relationship with IMEs full of misunderstandings and mishaps.
+Doesn't work with some games that capture input directly, and has a complicated relationship with IMEs laden with mishaps and misunderstandings.
 I think you need to actually write a new driver to fix that.

 Ideally maybe some day: